Consumer Change

 Food

-We consume food regularly, and our standard systems of animal agriculture and food overproduction and disposal are HUGE contributors to emissions, land and water usage, rainforest and habitat depletion, and animal suffering (1).
-Solutions like going plant-based and reducing food waste are available.
+Our standard systems of food (over)production, animal agriculture, and organic material disposal are huge contributors to emissions, land and water usage, rainforest and habitat depletion, and animal suffering (1).
+Two invigorating ways to contribute less to these harms: shift toward plant-based eating and reduce food waste.
+HELPFUL RESOURCES

 Fashion

-The clothing industry accounts for 8-10% of human carbon emissions (2).
-The fast fashion industry contributes to resource depletion, textile waste, microplastic pollution, demand for cheap and forced labor, and—depending on the material—animal suffering.
+The fast fashion industry contributes to carbon emissions, resource depletion, textile waste, water and microplastic pollution, demand for cheap and forced labor, and—depending on the material—animal suffering (2).
 Solutions like buying less and shopping second-hand can be better for your bottom line, too.
+HELPFUL RESOURCES

 Electronics & Appliances

-Electronics are quickly becoming the fastest-growing waste stream in the world (3).
+Electronics are becoming the fastest-growing waste stream in the world (3).
 Their production raises demand for unfair and volatile mineral mining practices and their disposal leaks toxic substances.
-Alternatives in this fast-moving market are a bit trickier, but we can support refurbishing companies and bills that target planned obsolescence, which both reduce new production.
+Finding alternatives in this fast-moving market is a bit trickier, but we can support refurbish and repair companies and bills that target planned obsolescence, which both reduce new production.
+HELPFUL RESOURCES

 Household & Beauty

-Household cleaners and personal hygiene products are often packaged in single-use plastics and loaded with chemicals that can be harmful to humans and the ecosystem.
-More companies are shifting from animal testing thanks to consumer demand, but it's not yet obsolete.
-Solutions in this space are available (and super trendy, so wash out for greenwashing as you embark!).
+Household cleaners and personal hygiene products are often packaged in single-use plastics and contain harmful microbeads and chemicals (4).
+And, while more companies are shifting away from animal testing thanks to consumer demand, it's not yet obsolete.
+Many alternatives are available in this space (and super trendy, so wash out for greenwashing!).
+HELPFUL RESOURCES

 Shifting mindsets